-The existing Snow and Ice Removal Council Policy should be reviewed and updated to ensure that arterial and collector roads along with bus routes, school routes, and heavy truck routes are cleared first over local roads.
-This update should consider the snow and ice removal for both vehicles and active transportation when routes are planned.
+The Snow and Ice Removal Council Policy should be reviewed regularly and updated as needed to ensure that arterial and collector roads along with bus routes, school routes, and heavy truck routes are cleared first.
+Reviews and any updates should consider the snow and ice removal for both vehicles and active transportation when routes are planned.